pnp/sp-dev-fx-webparts/samples/react-roomchat/README.md

 ## Summary

-This web part shows ao to use Azure Communications Services and React UI component to create a Room Chat.
+This web part shows how to use Azure Communications Services and React UI component to create a Room Chat.
-This is a sample and the arquictecture is very simple for demo only.
+This is a sample and the architecture is very simple for demo only.

 ![roomchat](./assets/roomchat.gif)